Bayesian Methods in Tensor Analysis: Bayesian Methods in Tensor Completion

-While the MAP method provides an efficient alternative to perform point estimation for latent factors, it also has significant disadvantages including vulnerability to overfitting and incapability to quantify the uncertainty in the parameters.
+While the MAP method provides an efficient alternative to perform point estimation for latent factors, it also has significant disadvantages including vulnerability to overfitting and incapability of quantifying parameter uncertainties.
 To this end, various approaches seek to provide a fully Bayesian treatment through inferring the posterior distribution of parameters.
-For instance, Hayashi et al.~\cite{Hayashi2010} utilize the expectation maximization (EM) method that combines the Laplace approximation and the Gaussian process to perform posterior inference of latent factors.
-They use the exponential family distributions to connect the Tucker structure with the observed tensor, thus developing a decomposition method compatible with various data types.
+For instance, Hayashi et al.~\cite{Hayashi2010} utilize the expectation maximization (EM) method that combines the Laplace approximation and the Gaussian process to perform posterior inference on latent factors.
+They use the exponential family distributions to connect the Tucker structure with the observed tensor, thus developing a decomposition method that is compatible with various data types.
 In addition, Schein et al.~\cite{Schein2016} propose a Bayesian Poisson Tucker decomposition (BPTD) that uses MCMC with Gibbs sampling for posterior inference.
-Especially focusing on the count-valued observed tensor, that method puts Poisson priors on the Tucker structure, and assigns Gamma priors to the latent factors.
-Recently, Fang et al.~\cite{Fang2021T} develop a Bayesian streaming sparse Tucker decomposition (BASS-Tucker) to deal with streaming data.
+That method mainly focus on modeling count-valued tensors by putting Poisson priors on the Tucker structure entries and Gamma priors on the latent factors.
+More recently, Fang et al.~\cite{Fang2021T} develop a Bayesian streaming sparse Tucker decomposition (BASS-Tucker) method to deal with streaming data.
 BASS-Tucker assigns a spike-and-slab prior over entries of core tensor and employs an extended assumed density filtering (ADF) framework for posterior inference.

-Similar to CP-based methods, an important task for Tucker decomposition based method is to choose an appropriate tensor rank.
-Unfortunately, the problem is still challenging when dealing with partially observed data corrupted with noise.
+Similar to CP-based methods, an important task for Tucker decomposition based methods is to choose an appropriate tensor rank.
+Unfortunately, this problem is challenging especially when dealing with partially observed data corrupted with noise.
 Zhao et al.~\cite{Zhao2015T} employ hierarchical sparsity-inducing priors to perform automatic rank determination in their Bayesian tensor decomposition (BTD) model.
 Specifically, the observed tensor $\mathcal{Y}\in\mathbb{R}^{I_1\times...\times I_N}$ is assumed to follow a Gaussian distribution with the mean following a Tucker structure:

 where $\{\boldsymbol{U}^{(n)}\}$ are latent matrices, $\mathcal{G}$ is the core tensor, and $\tau$ is the precision.
 To allow a fully Bayesian treatment, hierarchical priors are placed over all model parameters.
 First, a noninformative Gamma prior is assigned to the precision parameter $\tau$